Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated survey in response to two complaints completed on May 7, 2025, it was determined that Hillcrest Rehabilitation and Healthcare Center was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on an Abbreviated Survey in response to two complaints, completed on February 11, 2026, it was determined that Hillcrest Rehabilitation and Health Center was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa.
+Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: